Tennant Creek Mining and Gas Projects

 Supporting exploration in the Barkly

-The NTGS supports the growth of the exploration industry in the Barkly region to bring forward the next generation of major resource discoveries in the region.
-This will include a range of pre-competitive geoscience programs to highlight the region’s potential for a wide range of commodities.
+The NT Geological Survey (NTGS) within DPIR is supporting the growth of the exploration industry in the Barkly region to bring forward the next generation of major resource discoveries in the region.
+The Territory Government’s new 4-year (2018-2022), $26 million Resourcing the Territory initiative, includes a range of pre-competitive geoscience programs to support the growth of exploration for a range of commodities around Tennant Creek and throughout the Barkly region.

 Investment in publicly available geoscientific information attracts exploration activity by highlighting areas of favorable potential, lowering exploration risk and increasing exploration efficiency to make exploration investment more attractive.

-The NTG is collaborating with Geoscience Australia to substantially upgrade geoscience knowledge in the Barkly region through the Commonwealth’s four-year (2016–2020), $100.5 million Exploring for the Future program, which is designed to investigate the potential of mineral, energy and groundwater resources in Northern Australia.
+The NTGS is also collaborating and coinvesting with Geoscience Australia to substantially upgrade geoscience knowledge in the Barkly region through the Commonwealth’s four-year (2016–2020), $100.5 million Exploring for the Future program, which is designed to investigate the potential of mineral, energy and groundwater resources in Northern Australia.
+The Barkly region, between Tennant Creek and Mount Isa, has been chosen as the focus area for both the minerals and energy components of this initiative.

 Programs underway in the Barkly region are designed to look at the geology between Tennant Creek and Mount Isa at a range of scales to understand the resource potential of the geology buried beneath the black soil plains, this includes: